-- Submit an application through the Centralized Application Service for Athletic Training (ATCAS) - Submit a Drake University Master of Athletic Training (MAT) supplemental application and \$70 application fee - Take the Graduate Record Examination (GRE) and have scores submitted directly to ATCAS (Drake's ATCAS institution code is 4519); no minimum score is required to be considered for admission to the MAT program - Earn a cumulative GPA of 3.0 or higher (as calculated in ATCAS) - 50 hours of observation or shadowing in an athletic training setting - Complete (or be in the process of completing) the prerequisite coursework outlined in the table below.
-All required courses must be completed by the end of the summer term prior to entering the MAT program
+- Submit an application through the Centralized Application Service for Athletic Training (ATCAS) - Complete the required Drake-specific questions within the ATCAS application. - Complete at least 3 years of undergraduate coursework (92 credit hours) - No minimum GPA is required, although a 3.0 prerequisite GPA (as calculated in ATCAS) is considered competitive.

+- 50 hours of observation or shadowing in an athletic training setting is recommended, but not required.
+All applicants will be asked to demonstrate their understanding of athletic training settings during the interview process. - Complete (or be in the process of completing) the prerequisite coursework outlined in the table below.
+All required courses must be completed by the end of the summer term prior to entering the MAT program.

 Subject Credit Hours Drake Courses Anatomy and Physiology A complete year course sequence in anatomy (one semester) and physiology (one semester) is required.
 Students may take a combined anatomy/physiology sequence, but they must take both semesters in order to fulfill the requirement.
 Labs are required.
 8 credit hours (including labs) HSCI 125/L and 141/L (PHAR 125 may replace HSCI 125); or BIO 018/L and 129 Exercise Physiology A one-semester course in exercise physiology is required.
 A lab is not required.
 3 credit hours BIO 134 Biological Sciences A one-semester course in the biological sciences is required.
 Courses may include ecology, evolution, cell biology, heredity, biological diversity or the structure of plants and animals.
 A lab is required.
-4 credit hours (including lab) BIO 012/L or BIO 013/L General (Inorganic) Chemistry A one-semester course in general (inorganic) chemistry is required.
+4 credit hours (including lab) General (Inorganic) Chemistry A one-semester course in general (inorganic) chemistry is required.
 The course must fulfill the prerequisite requirements for advanced chemistry courses.
 A lab is required.
 4 credit hours (including lab) CHEM 001 and 003, or 002 and 004 General Psychology A one-semester introductory course in psychology is required.
 This course must fulfill the prerequisite requirements for advanced psychology courses.
 A lab is not required.
 Developmental psychology or sports psychology may also be substituted.
 3 credit hours PSY 001 (4 credit hours) Physics A one-semester course in general physics is required.
 This may be a course designed for physics, life science or health science majors.
 A lab is not required.
 3 credit hours PHY 011 Nutrition A one-semester course in nutrition is required.
 A course intended for health care majors is recommended.
 A lab is not required.
 2 credit hours PHAR 126 Statistics A one-semester course in general statistics is required.
 Business statistics, psychology statistics or biological science statistics courses are accepted.
 3 credit hours STAT 060, 071 or HSCI 060 Medical Terminology A one-semester course in medical terminology is required.
-1 credit hour HSCI 095 English Composition A complete year course sequence in college-level English writing or composition is required.
-The sequence can be made up of a one-semester college-level composition course and a one-semester intensive writing course.
-6 credit hours FYS and Written Communication AOI Public Speaking A one-semester course focused on public speaking is required.
-Common course titles include Fundamentals of Speaking or Public Speaking.
-Interpersonal speaking and interpersonal communication courses will NOT be accepted.
-3 credit hours SCSR 073
+General Electives 1 credit hour HSCI 095 61 semester credit hours in general electives are required; Drake requires students to complete a minimum of 3 years of undergraduate coursework (at least 92 credit hours) 61 credit hours Drake Curriculum Areas of Inquiry

 Students must earn a grade of C or higher in order to receive transfer credit and fulfill prerequisite courses.
 Please see Drake University's Transfer Credit Information page or contact the College of Pharmacy and Health Sciences at (515) 271-3018 for more information.
 Students who wish to fulfill prerequisites using Advanced Placement (AP) scores must earn a 4 or higher on the AP exam.
 Please see Drake University's AP, IB and CLEP Credit policy or contact the College of Pharmacy and Health Sciences for more information.